How To Keep A Bedside Commode From Tipping ?

 You can give them a small bell to ring, or buy a paging device which they can press, and you will wear the receiver/pager which will ring to let you know they are ready to be helped again.

-Smart Caregiver make a whole range of call buttons and pagers, and they are mentioned in my article on bed alarms which you cab find here.
+Smart Caregiver make a whole range of call buttons and pagers, and they are mentioned in my article on bed alarms, which you can find here.

-How do give your loved one assistance with cleaning after using the bedside commode ?
+How to give assistance with cleaning after using the bedside commode ?

 Certain bedside commodes have seat openings at the front, or back, which are designed to help the user with wiping, but even this may not be enough if your loved one is frail, or unable to reach – if they are elderly they may not be flexible enough, so you may have to assist.